 4 Reasons Virtual Open Enrollment is Here to Stay

-- Content is engaging and interactive – Many employers are moving away from a “one size fits all” communication approach.
-Instead, messages, images, and stories can be tailored and targeted to employees in a variety of ways — whether that’s providing them access to an interactive virtual open enrollment presentation which allows them to jump to specific topics that they are interested in, using short videos to provide simple overviews of complex benefits topics, or providing employees with a more traditional benefits guide that can be accessed in less traditional ways, such as through a mobile phone or tablet, 24/7/365.
+Many employers are moving away from a “one size fits all” communication approach.
+Instead, messages, images, and stories can be tailored and targeted to employees in a variety of ways — whether that’s providing them access to an interactive virtual open enrollment presentation that allows them to jump to specific topics that they are interested in, using short videos to provide simple overviews of complex benefits topics, or providing employees with a more traditional benefits guide that can be accessed in less traditional ways, such as through a mobile phone or tablet, 24/7/365.

 Is your organization looking for ways to ease the open enrollment process?
 Fill out the form below to connect with our experts: